phonon/minecraft-xc/docs/architecture.md

 # ECS System Programming

-See Refs [1-5] for ECS architecture design and its problems.
+See Refs [1-5] for ECS architecture design and its challenges.

-This contains some examples of ECS style programming for things that are easy in typical hierarchical OOP, but more difficult in ECS.
+Here we'll demo some basic systems.
+There are two main categories:
+1. **Systems that iterate over all component sets.**
+   These are systems that loop over all archetypes that have a set of components, then run an update.
+Examples include health update, e.g. for all vehicles with `HealthComponent`, if `health < 0` then kill the vehicle.
+Another example is movement systems, e.g. a system for all vehicles with a set `(TransformComponent, LandMovementControlsComponent)` and another system for all vehicles with a set `(Transform, ShipMovementControlsComponent)`.

+2. **Systems that respond to an event queue.**
+   These systems interface with Mineman API, typically in response to player event handlers.
+E.g. each time player clicks mouse, add a `ShootEvent` to a queue.
+The system drain the queue and shoots a gun turret.
+The system checks if player is inside a vehicle, then checks if that vehicle has a `GunTurretComponent`.

 ## Note: Differences from a "Pure" ECS